mangelperis/symfony-fibonacci/README.md

 ## Installation
 Extract the zip files or clone the repository in your desired folder and then open a console window there.
+Install required dependencies with
+> cd src/ && composer install

-The docker and project files are located in different folders so in order to first start the container:
+The docker and project files are located in different folders so in order to start the container:
 > cd docker/ && docker-compose up -d --build

 Done!